A former Washington Post writer looks at the current Post’s reporting

 The Post article sounds authoritative when it broadly dismisses Trumpster theories that the coronavirus might have originally escaped from a Wuhan bio-warfare lab, by stating:

 But just how closely has the Post been following the “scientific community”?
-Is it possible that the Washington Post is unfamilar with the recent comments of distinguished French virologist Luc Antoine Montagnier?
+Is it possible that the Washington Post is unfamiliar with comments by distinguished French virologist Luc Antoine Montagnier?
 Montagnier, who was awarded a Nobel prize in Physiology in 2008 for his work identifying HIV, has said his research indicates that COVID-19 has been genetically engineered, and is manmade.

 This comment from a highly respected scientist in the field not only lends credence to President Trump’s claim, it explains WHY the COVID-19 form of the virus doesn’t perfectly match Wuhan Lab sample RaTG13 — namely that COVID-19 has been genetically engineered from a naturally occurring coronavirus.